Tim O'Sullivan, Ph.D.

 - Professor , Classical Studies

-O'Sullivan's research interests include Augustan and early imperial literature, Roman cultural studies, and the art and architecture of Roman domestic space.
-He has published articles on the poets Statius and Virgil; on Roman wall painting; and on the Roman practice of walking for leisure.
-His book Walking in Roman Culture was published by Cambridge University Press in 2011.
+My research interests include late republican, Augustan, and early imperial literature, Roman cultural studies, and the art and architecture of Roman domestic space.
+I have published articles on Virgil, Statius, and Apuleius; on Roman wall painting; and on the Roman practice of walking for leisure.
+My book Walking in Roman Culture was published by Cambridge University Press in 2011.

-O'Sullivan is the faculty mentor for Eta Sigma Phi, the Classics honor society.
-He is also the departmental representative for the Intercollegiate Center for Classical Studies in Rome.
+I am the faculty mentor for Eta Sigma Phi, the Classics honor society.
+I am also the departmental representative for the Intercollegiate Center for Classical Studies in Rome.

-O'Sullivan has served on the Faculty Senate, on the Faculty Development Committee, and on the Academic Standing Committee.
-He formerly served as the director of Humanities 1600.
+I have previously served on the Faculty Senate, on the Faculty Development Committee, and on the Academic Standing Committee.
+I served as Interim Associate Vice President for Academic Affairs in 2016–17 and as Chair of the Classical Studies department from 2017–2023.